 What is Malaria?

-It is caused by a parasite which is transmitted by the bite of mosquitoes.
+It is caused by a group of malaria parasites that transmitted by the bite of mosquitoes, namely Plasmodium falciparum, Plasmodium malariae, Plasmodium ovale, Plasmodium vivax and Plasmodium knowlesi.
 The time between the infective bite and the appearance of symptoms varies between 7-30 days.
 Some may have longer periods up to months or even longer.
-Symptoms of malaria include intermittent fever, chills, sweating, headache, tiredness, poor appetite and muscle pain.
+Symptoms of malaria include intermittent fever, chills, sweating, headache, tiredness, poor appetite, vomiting, diarrhoea, muscle pain and abdominal pain.
 In typical cases, the fever comes, then subsides for 1-3 days and then comes again in a cyclical pattern.
-Complications include anaemia, liver and kidney failure, seizures, mental confusion, coma, and death if the disease is not treated promptly.
+Complications include anaemia, mental confusion, generalized convulsion, circulatory collapse, liver and kidney failure, coma and death if the disease is not treated promptly.

 How does it spread?

 Malaria is spread by the bite of an infective female Anopheline mosquito.
-The parasite enters the human body while the mosquito is sucking blood.
+The parasite enters the human body while the infected mosquito is sucking blood.
+Malaria is not transmitted from person to person.
+However, malaria can be transmitted through contaminated blood or blood product transfusion, organ transplant, or shared needles or syringes.
+Malaria may also be transmitted from a mother to her foetus/newborn baby before or during delivery.

 How can you prevent it?

-Avoiding the bite of mosquito is the first line and the best defence against contracting malaria.
+Avoiding the bite of mosquito is the first line and the best defense against contracting malaria.
 You can take the following precautions in preventing mosquito bites:

 - Rest in air-conditioned or well-screened rooms;